 - check how unsuitable or faulty goods are to be returned and who has to pay that cost

 - make sure that the delivery charge is included in the price

 - make sure that the delivery charge includes delivery to Northern Ireland

-If an online shop charges extra for delivering to Northern Ireland, they must make this clear to you before you complete your purchase.
+If an online shop charges extra for delivering to Northern Ireland, they must make this clear to you before you buy.